Rapptz/DoxyDoc/README.md

 a list of them by pressing `@` and a list will pop up automatically.
 Pressing Enter or Tab will insert the text for you, these work just like regular Sublime Text snippets.

+## Issues and Limitations

+C++ is notoriously hard to parse, so it'll be insane to say that this so-called parser is perfect as it is far from it.
+Occasional bugs are sure to pop up every so often, which is why I made this to be as simple as possible.
+Since the "parser" is essentially a bunch of regex under the hood, some abnormalities are bound to pop up because I chose to take part in two problems rather than one.

+Limitations are mostly involving template parameters and some complex functions.
+I also haven't tried function pointers in function arguments, so that will most likely be faulty as well.
+You are free to open up an issue in the issue tracker if you believe the bug is too severe or it ruins your flow.
+You're also welcome to submit a patch yourself to fix the functionality. :)

 ## Todo

 - Allow configuration of options.
 Some examples: